QuantumStack/CMULab/DEPLOYMENT.md

             }
             ```

-       3. Verify that you didn't introduce any syntax errors.
+       3. Link the file to enabled sites replacing `your_domain` with your domain.

             ```sh
+            $ sudo ln -s /etc/nginx/sites-available/your_domain /etc/nginx/sites-enabled/
+            ```

+       4. Verify that you didn't introduce any syntax errors.

+            ```sh
             $ sudo nginx -t
             ```

-       4. Restart Nginx.
+       5. Restart Nginx.

             ```sh
             $ sudo systemctl restart nginx
             ```

-       5. Verify that the reverse proxy is working by accessing your domain in your browser: `http://your_domain`.
+       6. Verify that the reverse proxy is working by accessing your domain in your browser: `http://your_domain`.

 6. Secure the server with [Let's Encrypt](https://letsencrypt.org/).
     1. Install certbot.